open-metadata/OpenMetadata/docs/open-source-community/developer/python-api.md

     )
 ```

 Note how the only non-optional fields are `name` and `service`.
-The type of `service,` however, is `EntityReference`.
+The type of `service`, however, is `EntityReference`.
 This is expected, as in there we need to pass the information of an existing Entity.
 In our case, the `DatabaseService` we just created.

 Repeating the exercise and reviewing the required fields to instantiate an `EntityReference` we notice how we need to pass an `id: uuid.UUID` and `type: str`.
 Here we need to specify the `id` and `type` of our `DatabaseService`.